Ethiopia III Returned Peace Corps Volunteers

 Betty hesitates for a moment before entering the museum while the guide is encouraging us to enter.

-Our guide explaining the seven spontaneous uprising against the Derge after they massacred many innocent people.
-At the time, our guide was an innocent victim of the Derge.
+Our guide explaining the seven spontaneous uprising against the Derg after they massacred many innocent people.
+At the time, our guide was an innocent victim of the Derg.
 His only crime was that he was a student.
 During his incarceration, he was regularly tortured.

 Our guide discussing the history and lead up to the overthrow of Haile Selassie by the military.

-The Derge is shown reading the arrest warrant against Haile Selassie in the Jubilee Palace.
+The Derg is shown reading the arrest warrant against Haile Selassie in the Jubilee Palace.

 After his arrest, Emperor Haile Selassie is humiliated by being forced to ride in his chauffer's small Volkswagen in front of Jubilee Palace.